|

 Boston Public Library, The State University of New York’s Museum

-In recent years I have lectured abroad in the following countries:
+In recent years he has lectured abroad in the following countries:

 Argentina, Spain, Uruguay, Italy, Norway, Canada, Japan, Korea, India,